dgonzalb/BambooPaymentDoc/content/en/Payouts/Payouts API/Variables.md

 weight: 20
 ---

-## ID Types
+## Document Types
-The following table shows the document types you must configure in the parameter `payee.document.type`.
+The following tables show the document types you must configure in the parameter `payee.document.type` according to the country.

 ### Argentina
 | Abbreviation | Document name | Individuals / Companies | Type | Length |